binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPC-with-no-LandingZone.md

-# VPN with no Landing Zone
+# VPC with no Landing Zone

 ## What